MrOxMasTer/tailwindcss-multiple-classes/README.md

 ## The problem

 1. With the separator: `SPACE`. (more precisely in prettier-plugin-tailwindcss)
-2. The problem with auto-completion (is not displayed) (tailwindcss intelliSense)
+2. The problem with auto-completion (is not displayed) (tailwindcss intelliSense) (you can solve it in the settings using: "tailwindCSS.experimental.classRegex")
 3. Strange formatting of user classes - puts all classes at the beginning.
 But as I realized, this problem is solved https://github.com/tailwindlabs/prettier-plugin-tailwindcss/issues/228

 [Installation](#installation)